ujnvdprasad/Jenkins-Docker-SonarQube/README.md

 Jenkins Installation is Successful.
 You can now starting using the Jenkins

-# Install the Docker Pipeline plugin in Jenkins:
+# Install the Docker Pipeline plugin & SonarQube Scanner in Jenkins:

 Log in to Jenkins.